Is My Landlord Responsible For Damage to My Property?

 Personal Property Coverage

-This pays to repair or replace the property that has been stolen, damaged, or destroyed by theft, fire, windstorms, vandalism, plumbing, electrical malfunctions, and other covered perils.
+This pays to repair or replace the property stolen, damaged, or destroyed by theft, fire, windstorms, vandalism, plumbing, electrical malfunctions, and other covered perils.

 Also included are hail, explosions, riots, damage caused by aircraft or vehicles, and volcanoes.